LZXCyrus/LZXCyrus.github.io/_posts/2022-12-03-CasEE-notes.md

 ---
 layout: post
-title:  "学习记录 | An event extraction experiment based on CasEE"
+title:  "Learning Record | An event extraction experiment based on CasEE"
 date:   2022-12-03
 excerpt: "Based on the code of CasEE"
 tag: